 This vegan feta freezes well and is quite versatile.
 It’s delicious spread on a piece of toasted sourdough, topped with ripe tomato slices and capers or crumbled onto a pizza or salad.
 You can either make it with olive oil for a more indulgent, creamy texture or with almond milk.
 I have tested them both and I actually prefer the skinnier, almond milk version (no surprises there).
 This dairy-free feta substitute is salty, tangy, creamy and nicely firm and while it doesn’t taste like feta exactly, it does a very good job at pretending it’s the real thing.

-- 2-3 tbsp lemon juice or apple cider vinegar, adjust to taste
+- 30 ml / 2 tbsp lemon juice, adjust to taste

 - ½ small garlic clove (optional)